Do I Need a Pool Cover? Winter Protection Requirements

 For pools used primarily in warmer months or heated pools needing energy savings:

 Chemical impact: With reduced chlorine loss, you'll need to monitor FC levels more closely.
-Test every 2-3 days instead of daily when cover is in use, as chlorine demand drops significantly.
+Continue daily testing when cover is in use, though chlorine demand drops significantly.

 Automatic Covers (Convenience Solution)